 The CPDO structure is regarded as less vulnerable to systematic credit risk than other structured credit products of similar rating.
 The CPDO avoids the liability structuring that makes senior CDOs highly sensitive to correlation among the reference names, and the dynamic leverage mechanism makes the CPDO robust to systematic widening of spreads (except in extreme scenarios).
 However, published analyses have devoted little or no attention to sensitivity to a focused sectoral credit problem.
 If downgrades within a major sector cause several names in the index to be dropped at the next roll date, the loss in NAV could be material.
 If spreads are unchanged on names outside the affected sector, the CPDO structure will not receive the benefit of higher carry to compensate.
-This apparent gap in the analyses is surprising because it was a focused sectoral event that caused large

-56 The contractual coupon affects the probability of a cash-out event, and so affects the PDV of the management fees. losses for some CDO investors in the spring of 2005.57 Even more obviously, the greater volatility of a single-sector portfolio increases the vulnerability of any industry-specific CPDO.
+This apparent gap in the analyses is surprising because it was a focused sectoral event that caused large losses for some CDO investors in the spring of 2005.55 Even more obviously, the greater volatility of a single-sector portfolio increases the vulnerability of any industry-specific CPDO.
 The large losses recently experienced by the financial-only CPDOs bear witness to this point.